Need to know

 If you're considering buying an air purifier, make sure you take into account the cost of replacement filters, which can add up quickly.

-Costs vary between brands and models, and replacement filters for the models we've tested can range from about $55 to $89 each, which could add up to well over $100 per year depending on how often you run your purifier and at what setting.
+Costs vary between brands and models.
+Replacement filters for the models we've tested can range from about $55–89 each – which could add up to well over $100 a year, depending on how often you run your purifier and at what setting.